metabase/metabase/docs/administration-guide/04-managing-users.md

 ### Resetting the admin password

-If you are using Metabase Cloud, contact support to have your admin password reset.
+If you're using Metabase Cloud, contact support to reset your Admin password.

-If you're the administrator of a Metabase instance and have access to the server console, but have forgotten the password for the admin account, you can get Metabase to send you a password reset token:
+If you're a Metabase admin and have access to the server console, you can get Metabase to send you a password reset token:

 1. Stop the running Metabase application.
 2. Restart Metabase with `reset-password email@example.com`, where "email@example.com" is the email associated with the admin account:
     ```
     java -jar metabase.jar reset-password email@example.com
     ```
-3. This will print out a random token like this:
+3. Metabase will print out a random token like this:

     ```
     ...